TL;DR: Why Agile Turns into Micromanagement

 The interesting question here is: have the top and bottom of an organization thus already outflanked the middle management on the quest for the next innovative or disruptive product or technology?

-Has everyone, except the middle management, understood that the organization needs to change into a self-organizing and learning organization—embracing experimentation and failure—to survive in the era of an ever increasing pace of innovation?
+Has everyone, except the middle management, understood that the organization needs to change into a self-organizing, learning organization, a team-of-teams—embracing experimentation and failure—to survive in the era of an ever-increasing pace of innovation?

-A middle management that is still entrenched in its functional silos, aiming at local optimizations and seeking fulfillment in budgets, Powerpoints and micromanaging their underlings?
+On the other side, does the middle management stay entrenched in its functional silos, aiming at local optimizations and seeking fulfillment in budgets, leaving traces in SharePoint, and micromanaging their underlings?

 IV.
 Agile and the Middle Management